kanehekili/YoutubeDownloader/README.md

 * Multi selection via "CRTL+A"

-* Can also be started via terminal with "YtGui"
+* Can also be started via terminal with "ytgui"

 ### Settings
 Clicking the "clogwheel" icon you may set the target directories for video and audio individually as well as the download quality.